 BadgesHere's a sheet of uncut badges.

 Here's a video including images of some of the button badges used in this Minicon era (although apparently not at Minicon 27).
+These are mostly department or job badges, not general membership badges, although a Minicon 22 membership badge is in there.

 Here's the t-shirt with art by Essjay, front and back, respectively: